nicolasgandrade/api-link-sharing/README.md

 ## Endpoints

-GET / POST / PUT Pages by the user's ID. <br />
+GET / PUT Pages by the user's ID. <br />
-These endpoints will retrive, create or update pages based in the user id. <br />
+These endpoints will retrive and update pages based in the user id. <br />
 `/user/:userId/page`

 GET <br />